Religious Freedom Attorney for Ohio Cases

 - Forcing or influencing anyone to attend or stay away from church;

 - Forcing of influencing anyone to profess a belief or disbelief in any religion; or,

 Over the years, courts have used different tests in Establishment Clause cases, depending on context.
 The most common (and perhaps most controversial) comes from Lemon v.
 Kurtzman, 403 U.S. 602 (1971).
 Known as the Lemon test, it asks whether a challenged government action: (1) has a secular purpose; (2) has a primary effect that neither advances nor hinders religion; or, (3) fosters “excessive entanglement” within religion.
 A government regulation that runs afoul of any of the three violates the Establishment Clause.

 Establishment Clause violations arise in any number of ways.
 Some examples include school prayer, government displays of religious symbols, and the use of public money to directly or indirectly benefit a religious organization.
-The best way to determine whether the government has violated the Establishment Clause is by consulting an Ohio civil rights lawyer.
+The best way to determine whether the government has violated the Establishment Clause is by consulting a religious freedom lawyer.